-recognize offer The ability to and opportunities leads to the connection of shared interest the community, and eventually in participation.
+The ability to recognize and offer opportunities leads to the connection of shared interest in the community, and eventually participation.
 A growing concern amongst residents is the lack of participation through volunteering.
 Volunteerism takes many forms including holding seats on committees, planning community initiatives